sapphirejs/consoler/README.md

 Arguments will always be named and either required or optional.
 The convention is to use `<arg>` for required arguments and `[arg]` for optional ones.

-Required arguments need to be passed in the CLI, otherwise and error will be thrown.
+Required arguments need to be passed in the CLI, otherwise an error will be thrown.

 ```javascript
 // CLI: readfile myfile.txt